A man walks up to another man sitting next to a dog and asks, “Does your dog bite?”

 The sitting man shrugs, “He's not my dog.”

-It’s a well-known joke and a useful illustration of how we blithely define situations rapidly and with little analytical depth – a foolish mistake – good for comedy but bad for business.
+This is a well-known joke and a useful illustration of how we blithely define situations rapidly and with little analytical depth – a foolish mistake – good for comedy but bad for business.
 If we haven’t taken time to clearly define a situation, we are doomed to ask foolish questions and do foolish things based on the answers.

 “Does your dog bite?” is, of course, sensible if you’re addressing the dog’s owner and utterly useless if you’re not.
 But that is only one problem with the walker’s thinking in the scene: He really isn’t asking if the dog will bite, though it seems that way in light of what happens.
 The walker is actually making an indirect request for permission to touch the dog.
 If the walker really suspected that the dog might bite, he would be walking a good distance away and wouldn’t ask the question at all.
 He wants to pet the dog and so rather than asking for permission directly, he asks if the dog bites.
 That’s what makes it funny.